chrisnoonan98675/site/xl-deploy/how-to/xl-deploy-rules-tutorial.markdown

 ### Script

-<div class="alert alert-danger" role="alert">The information in this section is in beta and is subject to change.</div>

-The FreeMarker variable for the `previousDeployed` object is automatically added to the `freemarker-context`.
+In XL Deploy 4.5.3, 5.0.0, and later, the FreeMarker variable for the `previousDeployed` object is automatically added to the `freemarker-context`.
 This allows the script to refer to the properties of the previous deployed object such as file name.

 The Unix script `undeploy-artifact.sh.ftl` contains: